BGPS/distance-omnibus/README.md

 ### Description

 This is the source repository for the Bolocam Galactic Plane Survey (BGPS) effort to resolve distance measurements to catalog sources.
-Through the Bayesian application of kinematic distance likelihoods derived from a Galactic rotation curve with prior Distance Probability Density Functions (DPDFs) derived from ancillary data, this code derives posterior DPDFs for catalog sources.
+Through the Bayesian application of kinematic distance likelihoods derived from a Galactic rotation curve with prior Distance Probability Density Functions (DPDFs) derived from ancillary data, this code computes posterior DPDFs for catalog sources.
 This methodology and code base are generalized for use with any (sub-)millimeter survey of the Galactic plane.

 The methodology upon which **distance-omnibus** is based was introduced in [Ellsworth-Bowers et al. (2013, ApJ, 770, 39)](http://adsabs.harvard.edu/abs/2013ApJ...770...39E) and demonstrated on the BGPS version 1 data [(Aguirre et al. 2011, ApJS, 192, 4)](http://adsabs.harvard.edu/abs/2011ApJS..192....4A).
 An expansion of the distance methodology to include a new kinematic distance likelihood and prior DPDFs is presented in [Ellsworth-Bowers et al. (2014, ApJ, in press)](http://casa.colorado.edu/~ellswotp/BGPS_12/bgps12.pdf), and demonstrated on the re-reduced BGPS version 2 data of [Ginsburg et al. (2013, ApJS, 208, 14)](http://adsabs.harvard.edu/abs/2013ApJS..208...14G).